 - Some people may find that shoe doesn’t have as much ventilation as the previous version

 High arches refers to your instep arch.
 It is normal for it to be raised about the floor some.
 But an exaggeratedly high arch can cause some foot issues, especially with flexibility.

 High arches are often genetic, but they can also be developed over time.
 When you have high arches, your body weight is distributed to the ball of your forefoot and heel.
 Some people may have pain, while other people may experience discomfort or feel like their feet are fatigued when walking or standing.

 This is because the foot is providing less shock absorption, as less of the foot is touching the floor.
 People with high arches can have corns and calluses, stiffness or inflexibility of the arches and tight lower calf muscles and Achilles tendons.

-People who have high arches will find that they either underpronate or supinate, which places pressures on the muscles and joints of the leg, ankle and foot.
+People who have high arches often also underpronate (or supinate), which places pressures on the muscles and joints of the leg, ankle and foot.
+If your shoes usually wear first on the outside edge of the heel, you’re underpronating.
 This can cause additional issues, like:

 If you have high arches, the best thing you can do is wear shoes that provide the support you need.

 What shoe features do you need with high arches?